Secret Accidentally Included in Prompt Context

 Prevention

-- Treat every prompt payload as a potential log entry that could be retained for years — never include a live secret in any prompt.
+• Treat every prompt payload as a log entry retained for years.
+Never include a live secret in any prompt.

-- Store prompt and response payloads with secrets redacted in your persistence layer.
+• Store prompt and response payloads with secrets redacted.

-gitleaksortruffleHogin pre-commit hooks and CI pipelines to catch hardcoded secrets before they reach code that builds prompts. - Never interpolate raw environment variables into system prompt templates; if a tool needs a credential, pass it via a server-side tool handler, not through the model.
+• Never interpolate raw environment variables into system-prompt templates.
+If a tool needs a credential, hand it to a server-side tool handler, not the model.

-- Document a runbook for rotating each secret type in your system so any engineer can rotate in under 10 minutes when a leak is detected.
+• Keep a one-page rotation runbook per secret type so any engineer can revoke in under 10 minutes.

 FAQ

-Q: If I delete the message from the chat UI, is the secret gone?
-A: Likely not.
-Deletion from the UI usually only removes the user-facing record.
-The underlying database row, API provider retention, log aggregation, and monitoring captures may all retain the value.
-Assume the secret is permanently compromised and rotate it.
+Q: I deleted the message from the chat UI.
+Is the secret gone?
+A: Almost certainly not.
+UI deletion typically removes only the user-facing record.
+The database row, provider-side retention, log aggregation, and monitoring captures can all still hold the value.
+Assume it is compromised and rotate.

-Q: My model provider says they do not train on API usage data.
-Does that mean my prompt is safe?
-A: The no-training policy applies to training datasets, not to operational logging for abuse detection, debugging, or retention requirements.
-Always assume prompts may be retained for some period and design accordingly.
+Q: My provider says they do not train on API data.
+Does that make the prompt safe?
+A: No. The no-training policy covers training datasets, not operational logging for abuse detection, debugging, or legal retention.
+Assume prompts may be retained for some period and design accordingly.

-Q: Should I use a secrets manager to inject secrets into my application?
+Q: Should I use a secrets manager instead of .env files?
 A: Yes.
-AWS Secrets Manager, HashiCorp Vault, GCP Secret Manager, and similar tools provide runtime secret injection via API rather than environment variables or config files.
-The secret is never persisted in code, and access is auditable.
+AWS Secrets Manager, HashiCorp Vault, and GCP Secret Manager inject secrets at runtime via API rather than persisting them in files or environment dumps, and every access is auditable.
+That removes the most common path a secret takes into a prompt.